Deco&Design - Furniture

 Styles in furniture - Sheraton

-Talking about old furniture and trying to find the representative elements of that style took me back to the wonderful world of antiques.
-It's a field that delights me, and the articles written in the Styles in furniture I really enjoyed it.
-The world of wood is so vast and full of interesting topics that it's been a while since the last addition to the series.
-But now, after many days of antique furniture taking up much of my time, it's time to add to the famous styles a name that brought delicate and understated elegance to furniture design, Thomas Sheraton.
+Discussing an antique piece of furniture and trying to find the representative elements of that style took me back to the wonderful world of antiques.
+It's a field that fascinates me, and the articles written in the Styles in furniture have been a great pleasure.
+The world of wood is so vast and full of interesting topics that it has been a while since the last addition to the series.
+But now, after many days of old furniture taking up much of my time, it's time to add to the famous styles with a name that has brought delicate, understated elegance to furniture design, Thomas Sheraton.

 styles in sheraton furniture